 Get caught up in the drama of eight teenagers who find themselves in the middle of a war when they return from a camping trip.
 They get clever about defending themselves and trying to save their families.

 It’s not heavy watching and makes for an easy-going Friday night on the couch.

 Simple.
-You get yourself access to PlayOn using the SkyMesh customer promo code below.
+You get yourself access to PlayOn by clicking the button below and following the prompts

 There are two distinct PlayOn products that will work with your Sky Muster™ plan: